Digital Nomad Tax

 Third, the micro-company should have at least one full-time employee who works for the company as an employee (so, no director).

 Apart from the corporate tax of 1% on revenue, you should also account for withholding tax when taking out a dividend.
-Withholding tax on dividends equals 8%.
+As mentioned before, withholding tax on dividends equals 8%.

 Conclusion